dolittle/Studio/Source/DevTool/README.md

 * Stop using Buffer - (node:37143) [DEP0005] DeprecationWarning: Buffer() is deprecated due to security and usability issues.
 Please use the Buffer.alloc(), Buffer.allocUnsafe(), or Buffer.from() methods instead.re

-* Automatically include the Vanir version in the WebPacked and configured correctly
+* Automatically include the Vanir version in the WebPacked output and configured correctly

 * BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal